 Your market share potential: Here describe how much share of the market (SOM) you expect to gain in your targeted geographic area and over what period.
 The question to answer is whether your market niche and your market share potential can support your business growth.

 Market pricing: By doing market research you can give the best estimate of pricing, distribution, and promotional strategies for your product.

 Barriers: Be sure to include any barriers to entry you might come across.
-These might include regulation, changing technology, or high investment risks.
+These can include regulations, changing technology, or high investment risks.

 Competitor research: Narrow in on your top competitors.
 It is best practice to do a SWOT analysis (strengths, weaknesses, opportunities, and threats) for each of your top competitors.
-This will give you a clear picture on how to prioritize your efforts and translate your ideas into high-impact action items.
-There are many different SWOT analysis frameworks out there, we recommend you reference the ones by Wordstream and Mindtools.
+This will give you a clear picture of how to prioritize your efforts and translate your ideas into high-impact action items.
+There are many different SWOT analysis frameworks out there.
+Recommended ones for you to reference are by Wordstream and Mindtools.

-- Development: Detail how you plan to create demand, need, and the launch strategy for your product.
+- Development: Detail how you plan to create demand and need, as well as the launch strategy for your product.

 - Growth: Explain how you plan to expand your market position.